MikeWooster/api-client/README.md

 If an error occurs trying to parse to xml then a `UnexpectedError` will be raised.

+### `YamlResponseHandler`
+Handler that parses the response data in `yaml` format and returns the dictionary.
+If an error occurs trying to parse the yaml then an `UnexpectedError` will be raised.

 ## Request Formatters

 Request formatters provide a way in which the outgoing request data can